 “[Regarding religion], one is generally agreed that it deals with goals and evaluations and, in general, the emotional foundation of human thinking and acting.
 Religion is concerned with man’s attitude toward nature at large and with mutual human relationship.” – Albert Einstein

 Research suggests that religious individuals suppress the brain networks used for analytical reasoning in order to engage the network for empathetic thinking.
 On the other hand, non-religious individuals tend to suppress their empathetic thinking for analytical reasoning.
-Nevertheless, both reason and religion are essential to the evolution and continuation of our species.
+Nevertheless, both reason and religion are essential to the survival and evolution of our species.
 Here’s why.

 A great majority of the world identifies with a faith that upholds kindness and generosity.
 And for everyone else, these moral virtues are certainly worth respecting.
 Yet we see corruption, suffering, and perversities of every kind.
-And with such apparent depravity in our nature, many have given up hope, or reserved their ideals of peace and happiness for a life after death, or some other reality beyond our own.
+And with such apparent depravity in our nature, many have given up hope, or reserved their ideals of peace and happiness for an existence after death.
 But if humanity is to survive on planet Earth, then the harmony we seek in afterlife must be realized in this life.
 “We need a spiritual revival that makes practical use of the compassion and altruism potentiated by every major faith.
 But unlike other religious awakenings, this one must begin with the intellectual mind.”

 “I believe, indeed, that overemphasis on the purely intellectual attitude has led directly to the impairment of ethical values.
 Without ethical culture, there is no salvation for humanity… A new type of thinking is essential if mankind is to survive and move toward higher levels.” – Albert Einstein